kenhoff/aad-demos/demo/multiple-demo-directories.md

   - note that it will be possible for each of the demo directory admins to create azure resources (will incur costs)
     - to avoid this, it's possible to use a $0 subscription, but you'll have to contact Eran Dvir about that
 - assign the MSA as the service admin for the subscription
+  - at https://account.windowsazure.com, Subscriptions -> <your subscription> -> Edit subscription details -> set Service Administrator to the MSA's email
-- sign into the management portal with the MSA
+- sign into the [management portal](https://manage.windowsazure.com/) with the MSA
-- create a parent directory
+- create a parent directory (New -> App Services -> Active Directory -> Directory -> Custom Create)
   - choose the name carefully - the users will be named after this directory
 - create 200 users in that parent directory
   - (recommended) this can be done in bulk (powershell link)
-  - set the user passwords (recommended: ```Microsoft123!```), and set them to never expire
+  - set the user passwords (recommended: ```Microsoft123!``` - your users will be typing this a lot, and it's more useful to be easy than secure), and set them to never expire
 - assign each of those users as a coadmin of that azure subscription
 - with each user, log in and create a child directory
   - if you need to be able to log into a different management portal (e.g. O365, Intune), then you'll need to create an additional global admin in the child directory